-Under the Schedule of Contributions certified by the Actuary on 11 December 2019, deficit funding contributions were receivable at £1,300,000 per annum until 31 December 2022 in order to meet the shortfall in funding, following the January 2022 valuation and subsequent update in January 2023, the Scheme Actuary has determined that no contributions are required from April 2023 to meet the shortfall in funding.
+Under the Schedule of Contributions certified by the Actuary on 11 December 2019, deficit funding contributions were receivable at £1,300,000 per annum until 31 December 2022 in order to meet the shortfall in funding.
+Following the actuarial valuation as at 1 January 2022, a revised Schedule of Contributions was certified by the Actuary on 8 March 2023.
+Under this Schedule of Contributions, deficit funding contributions were not required from the date of certification.